andrewgodwin/uk-usa-dictionary/culture.md

 UK  | US  | Notes
 --- | --- | ---
 Bank holiday | **Holiday** | They're differently spaced throughout the year, too.
+Fortnight | Two weeks | Be warned that "biweekly" can mean fortnightly *or* twice a week.
 **Holiday** | Vacation | Often way less of it in the US.